inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

     a.
 Behavioral characteristics (measurable evidence) that indicate that workshop participants have achieved basic competency
     b.
-Basic competency achievement marks derived from measurable behavior such as attitude, knowledge, and skills
+Basic competency achievement marks derived from measurable behavior such as attitude, knowledge and skills
     c.
 Developed in accordance with the characteristics of the workshop participant, conditions and workshop organiser
     d.
 Measurable and/or observable